15 top places to visit in Northern Thailand

 15. Stay at an Eco Retreat in the hill tribe area

 For a more relaxing stay and natural adventure in the countryside, a stay at an eco retreat is a nice way to experience the countryside and maybe visit a few of the hill tribe people that reside in these rural hill communities.
 I stayed at a wonderful eco retreat called the Lisu Lodge which offered a variety of stays and soft eco tours to various parts of Northern Chiang Mai region.
 It was fun to do a bike ride and water rafting tour as well as visit a tea plantation in the area.

 I hope you enjoyed this post on the 15 top places to visit in Northern Thailand.
-I hope that it was helpful – if so, would you please share this post with any of the social media buttons that are located around the post, thanks so much.
+I hope that it was helpful in showing you some Northern Thailand destinations – if so, would you please share this post with any of the social media buttons that are located around the post, thanks so much.

 Disclosure – There are affiliates links on this posts which provide a small commission to support this site at no extra cost to you.
 Thank you for reading, and happy travels